 Technical complexity is not the only obstacle.
 Another problem is the red tape.
 Months and even years can pass by until you've undergone all procedures, and received all necessary permissions.
 If you don't apply to any local operator and choose to arrange everything on your own, you may finally get your license, but don't be surprised when it turns out to be invalid.
 Taking into account political issues and constant tribal wars, it's strongly recommended not to spare money, and go on an organised climbing tour.
 It will cost about 25,000 USD.

 The first Europeans got to the summit in 1623.
 It was a Dutch expedition led by John Carstensz—hence comes one of the mountain's names.
-When the group of climbers returned back to Holland, it was difficult to convince people that travellers had seen snow-capped mountains close to the equator.
+When the group of climbers returned back to Holland, it was difficult to convince others that there were snow-capped mountains close to the equator.